 Today's Old Town San Diego centers on the oldest area of the first settlement.
 It includes a state historic park and related historic sights outside the park.

-Interspersed between museum buildings, you'll find shops, with emphasis on Mexican-style pottery, tin work and the like.
+Shops sell mostly Mexican-style pottery, tinwork and the like.
 If you just want to stroll and shop, it will be easy, and you can extend your route outside the park and down San Diego Avenue.

 Even if you're a history buff, it takes a concerted effort to stay focused on the historical buildings in Old Town San Diego.
-Free, guided tours of Old Town San Diego that leave the visitor center daily are a good way to learn more about California's early history.
-A fun way to connect with the past is during the Living History activities held every Wednesday and Saturday, with demonstrations of nineteenth-century activities.
+Free, guided tours of Old Town San Diego that leave the visitor center daily.
+They're a good way to learn more about California's early history.

 If you enjoy a good ghost story, try evening ghost tours that start in front of Casa de Reyes.

 The park celebrates lots of holidays and historic events.
 Check the schedule at their website.
-During December, you can enjoy Holiday in the Park, with special activities that may include performance tours and recreations of the holidays in the 1860s.
+During December, Holiday in the Park brings performance tours and recreations of the holidays in the 1860s.

 In the northwest corner of the historic town square, you'll find more restaurants and shops at Fiesta de Reyes.
-Patio dining here is pleasant any time of day, and the Mexican food never seems to change even though the name of the place does with some regularity.
+Patio dining here is pleasant any time of day.
+The Mexican food never seems to change even though the name of the place does with some regularity.

 Bazaar del Mundo, once located here is now at Taylor and Juan Streets.